‘BB19’ Juror Kevin Calls Out Christmas Abbott For Her Lack Of Competition Wins

 “In Big Brother, you can make it far with a social game.
 The ones left, they won skill or mental competitions, not really physical.”

 Christmas Abbott entered the Big Brother house as one of the strongest physical competitors, by far.
-Christmas is a Cross-Fit and bodybuilding guru, trainer, teacher and all-around fitness superstar.
+Christmas is a Cross-Fit and bodybuilding guru, trainer, teacher, and all-around fitness superstar.
 But Christmas Abbott’s dreams to dominate in the CBS summertime game were quickly dashed when she suffered a serious foot injury while horsing around with Jason Dent in the Big Brother backyard.
 Abbott has been on crutches ever since.

 Christmas Abbott has only been able to compete in Head of Household and Power of Veto competitions when she gets medical clearance from her doctor, so she has had to sit out the majority of the competitions.
 But many Big Brother fans were stunned that Christmas was cleared to compete in Ready, Set, Whoa.
-Of course, considering no one did any actual running in the competition—the cast members all agreed to make false starts so they’d lose to Christmas— she didn’t have to do much to win it.
+Of course, considering no one did any actual running in the competition — the cast members all agreed to make false starts so they’d lose to Christmas — she didn’t have to do much to win it.

 Do you think Christmas Abbott deserved to make it to the final three in Big Brother 19?